Robstei/chatbotsclient/README.md

 ```
 ### Chatbot
 #### Basic Setup
-Simply instantiate a Chatbot object and pass your custom respond function.
+Instantiate a Chatbot object and pass your custom respond function.
 When ever a message is received from the moderator the provided respond method will be executed.
 The moderator script has to be running for the chatbots to connect to the websocket.
 ```python
 from chatbotsclient.chatbot import Chatbot from chatbotsclient.message import Message